huwiler/advanced-js-react-template/website/README.md

 ---

-## Why no React on the website?
+## Why React on the website?

-- The website is a **static marketing site**, not a dynamic web app
-- Vite + Bootstrap gives you a fast, modern developer experience
-- You learn modular JavaScript without React abstractions
-- React knowledge is saved for the **mobile app**, where it matters most
-- You practice deploying a built static site — exactly how it works in industry
+- Reinforces React fundamentals before the mobile app
+- Reuses familiar patterns between web and mobile
+- Keeps the toolchain modern and fast with Vite
+- Lets you practice production builds and deployments with React

 ---